approve/promise-all-settled-task/README.md

 Your task is to implement a custom function named `promiseAllSettledWithTimeout` that behaves similarly to the native `Promise.allSettled`, with the addition of a timeout feature.
 This function should accept an iterable of promises and a timeout value in milliseconds.
 It should return a promise that resolves with an array of result objects after all the given promises have either settled or the timeout has elapsed.

-Each result object should contain a `status` string that can be `'fulfilled'`, `'rejected'`.
+Each result object should contain a `status` string that can be `'fulfilled'`, `'rejected'`, or `'timed_out'`.
 For `'fulfilled'` promises, include a `value` property with the resolved value.
 For `'rejected'` promises, include a `reason` property with the rejection reason.
-If a promise has not settled by the time the timeout is reached, it should not be included in the array of results.
+If a promise has not settled by the time the timeout is reached, its result object should have the status `'timed_out'`.
 After implementing the `promiseAllSettledWithTimeout` function, use it to handle multiple promises and log the outcomes.

 ### Notes